Social research methods

 The distinction needs to be drawn between qualitative and quantitative social research methods.
 It is the nature or character of the research – the questions to be explored, the phenomena or processes to be studied – that determines the research design and which methods will be most appropriate.

-We use a range of research methods to investigate empirical phenomena and social processes relating to a range of social science topics – including social class, taste, identity, race and racism, postcolonialism, gender inequality, the night-time economy, social values, inequalities, food consumption, consumerism, work and employment, happiness and well-being, and ageing and embodiment.
+We use a range of research methods to investigate empirical phenomena and social processes relating to a range of social science topics – including social class, taste, identity, race and racism, postcolonialism, gender inequality, education, social values, inequalities, food consumption, consumerism, work and employment, happiness and well-being, homelessness, ageing and embodiment, and environment.

 Our research covers the following topics